mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 type | This represents the type of the device.
 Currently, the allowed values here are "Finger", "Iris" or "Face".
 More types can be added based on the adopter's implementation. deviceSubType | This represents the device sub type that is based on the device type.<br>For Finger - "Slap", "Single" or "Touchless"<br>For Iris - "Single" or "Double"<br>For Face - "Full face" deviceProvider | This represents the name of the device provider.
 The device provider should be a legal entity in the country. dateTime | This contains the time during the issuance of an identity.
-This is in ISO format with timezone.
+This is in ISO format.

 ### Keys
 List of keys used in the device and their explanation.